 Examines the production process from A to Z, from acquisition of literary rights to delivery of the finished product according to industry standards.
 Through a series of case studies, students analyze successful models for producing larger independent media projects as well as their thesis films.
-Please note: This course meets in the first summer session (line)
+Please note: This course meets in the first summer session (June).

 Credits: 3.
 Contact Hours: 3 hr./wk.
-Prerequisite: MCA/MFA matriculated status, MCA B0100, MCA B2100, MCA B2700 or MCA B2800, MCA B2600 or MCA B3000, MCA B2900 or MCA B3100.
+Prerequisite: MCA/MFA matriculated status, MCA B0100, MCA B2100, MCA B2700 or MCA B2800, MCA B2600 or MCA B3100.
 Offered: Summer Session I.